GabServino/workscope-by-gabriel/README.md

 ## Business Problem

+HR teams need an easy way to monitor workforce trends, hiring activity, employee turnover, and retention.
+When this information is spread across different reports, it becomes harder to get a complete view of the workforce and support informed decision-making.

-Organizations need timely workforce insights to support hiring, retention, and workforce planning.
-However, workforce information is often spread across multiple reports, making it difficult to monitor employee turnover, hiring activity, tenure, and workforce composition in a single place.
-This project demonstrates how an interactive Power BI dashboard can consolidate key HR metrics into one centralized report, helping stakeholders quickly identify workforce trends and support data-driven decision-making.
+This project demonstrates how an interactive Power BI dashboard brings key HR metrics into one place, making it easier to track workforce trends and support workforce planning.

 ## Key Trends & Insights